RSS3-Network/DSL-python-sdk/README.md

-# RSS3Client 📡
+# RSS3 DSL SDK 📡

-A client for interacting with the RSS3 Decentralized Service Layer (DSL) API.
+A client for interacting with the RSS3 Data Sub Layer (DSL) API.

 ## Features ✨